 The experienced attorneys at Tuft, Lach, Jerabek & O’Connell, PLLC assist clients in all types of custody disputes.

-- Physical Custody: the parent with control over the routine daily care of the child and who has the residence of the child.
+- Physical Custody and Residence: the routine daily care and control and the residence of the child.

 How is custody determined?